 What is It?

-Social Work is a catch-all phrase that covers a wide variety of careers.
-In general, a career in social work is very rewarding.
-Many social workers are persons who care deeply about people’s quality of life.
-Students desiring to be social workers can find employment in a multitude of arenas.
-Most students specialize; they want to work with children, or the elderly, or the physically challenged, or the mentally challenged.
-Students want to help those who often cannot help themselves.
-Social workers help people survive the best way they can in their environment, deal with their relationships, and solve personal and family problems.
+A career in social work can be very rewarding.
+Social workers care deeply about people’s quality of life.
+They can find employment in a many areas and frequently specialize in children, the elderly, the physically challenged, or the mentally challenged.
+Social workers help those who often cannot help themselves.
+They help people survive the best way they can in their environment, deal with their relationships, and solve personal and family problems.